ICCB-Cologne/CNSistent/docs/source/CLI.rst

     ploidy should be run on an imputed dataset.

+Additional arguments:

+    * ``--segments``: a BED file with the segments where to calculate the coverage.

 The following statistics are calculated and stored in a *samples* file:

 * ``loh_{het,hot}_{aut,sex,all}``: proportion of the chromosome set that has CN=0 for an allele (``het``) or both alleles (``hom``).
 * ``ane_{het,hot}_{aut,sex,all}``: proportion of the chromosome set that has CN different from 1 for an allele (``het``) or both alleles (``hom``).
 In one column format ``het`` can't be established.
 * ``imb_{CN1,CN2}_{aut,sex,all}``: proportion of the chromosome set where one allele has strictly higher CN.
 In one column format this is not calculated.

-.. csv-table::  Ploidy statistics for the samples.
+.. csv-table::  Ploidy statistics for the samples in the example.

     **feature**,**s1**,**s2**
     aneuploidy (hom),0.0,1.0